-What follows is a blow-by-blow guide for configuring a UNIX home computer (as a webserver) to host a site permanently on a hidden slice of the internet - sometimes referred to as: "the darknet" or "onionland".
-Lighttpd (pronounced "lighty") is an excellent web-server - due to its flexibility, blazing speed and support for SSI, CGIs and virtual hosts.
+What follows is a command-by-command guide for configuring a UNIX home computer (as a webserver) to host a site on a hidden slice of the internet - sometimes referred to as: "the darknet" or "onionland".
+Lighttpd (pronounced "lighty") is an excellent web-server - due to its flexibility, blazing speed and support for SSI and virtual hosts.

 $ cd ~/